FirebaseExtended/emberfire/docs/guide/testing.md

     ember generate emberfire-acceptance-test books

 This will generate an example acceptance test which you can use to specify fixture data and expectations.

-The following example sets up a local Firebase instance with some test data and asserts that they are rendered to the page.
+The provided `moduleForEmberFireAcceptance` creates a special offline Firebase reference which is initialized with the data provided in `fixtureData`.
+Using this method you can check that the data from Firebase is correctly rendered on the page.

 ```js
 // tests/acceptance/books-test.js